Bhindi Masala Recipe

 Reduce the heat to low.

-Cover the pan with a lid and cook for 8-10 minutes on low heat.
-Stir a few times while cooking.
+Cover the pan with a lid and cook on low heat for 8-10 minutes, stirring a few times.

 Pan covered with a lid.

-Open the lid and fry for 2-3 minutes until all the moisture evaporates.
+Open the lid and cook for 2-3 minutes until all the moisture evaporates.

-Add 1 teaspoon dry mango powder and fry for another minute.
+Add 1 teaspoon dry mango powder and cook for another minute.

 Dry mango powder added to the lid.